Select Page

 You may have an MP who always votes against assisted suicide and wonder whether you still need to meet with them.

 It’s still vital that you contact them and meet with them.
 For example, they may have a diary clash that you don’t know about and are currently not planning to attend, and a meeting with you may cause them to change their mind and attend the vote.
-We have seen this happen many times before.
+We have seen this happen before.
+Turnout is likely to be crucial in determining which side wins the Second Reading vote, so ensuring every MP opposed to the Bill is present to vote against it is vital.

-Even if they are against assisted suicide and plan to attend, it’s so important that you still meet with them.
+Even if your MP is against assisted suicide and is planning to attend, it’s so important that you still meet with them.
 This will ensure they clearly see they have a strong base of people in their constituency who support their position on this.

-This will also help put this issue on the radar for them and encourage them to be more active in ensuring the Bill is defeated by actively speaking to colleagues who are wavering and taking other actions to help move more MPs to vote against this Bill.
+Meeting them will also help put the issue on the radar for them and encourage them to be more active in ensuring the Bill is defeated by speaking to colleagues who are wavering and taking other actions to persuade more MPs to vote against this Bill.
 You may even find your arguments in the meeting equip them to speak more persuasively to other MPs and answer their questions!

 Every meeting with an MP counts.